 |Seaton||Tapleys Hill Road||594 metres||January||June||City of Charles Sturt|

-We want to reduce the impact of bursts and leaks on our community and deliver a reliable service to our customers.
+We want to reduce the impact of water main breaks and leaks on our community and deliver a reliable service to our customers.

 We are committed to keeping construction impacts to a minimum.
 As works progress you may experience the following: